avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ### Recovering a Subnet

 In the event that a Subnet has no validators, a valid BLS multi-signature cannot be produced.
-This situation can arise immediately after a Subnet is created or if all the Subnet's validators were removed from the validator set via `SetSubnetValidatorWeightTx` with `Weight = 0`.
+This is the case immediately after a Subnet is created, and can arise later if all the Subnet's validators are removed from the validator set.

 A `RecoverSubnetTx` can be used in this situation to instantiate the Subnet's validator set using the Subnet's current `Owner`.
 In all other situations, the `Owner` key is powerless after a `ConvertSubnetTx` is issued.
 The only exception is for `Owner` rotation via the `TransferSubnetOwnershipTx`.